christian-hess-94/web-design-knowledge-base/Form and Space.md

 Space dictates the relations between the shapes that are inside of it, bringing attention or diverting from certain aspects of the page, and creating a Hierarchy of the elements contained within it.
 ![[Pasted image 20211129185316.png]]
 `In this case, the entire right side of the page brings focus to the three action buttons, bringing the user to click on any of them.
-The left side is used to highlight the two latest points or s`
+The left side is used to highlight the two latest points or stories associated with the brand.`

 ---